What is endometriosis: causes to recognise

 -

-Immune system dysfunction : The body does not recognize the misplaced endometrial cells as abnormal and does not eliminate them.
+Immune system dysfunction: the body does not recognise misplaced endometrial cells as abnormal and does not eliminate them.

 -

-Hormonal changes , particularly excess estrogen or an imbalance between estrogen and progesterone.
+Hormonal alterations, particularly excess oestrogen or an imbalance between oestrogen and progesterone.

 -